 We are very pleased to announce that we will be placing regular articles in the 'In Touch' magazine for Kesgrave and Rushmere and the local Parish magazine.
 These will give details about the work that is currently being carried out on the common as well as future plans, some history and facts.
-Below is the article that will be featured in the magazines for August.
+Below is the article that will be featured in the magazines for October.
 We hope these articles will be interesting and informative to regular users of the common as well as readers not so familiar with this wonderful space.

 Unfortunately, this hot dry weather has led to the pond drying up.
 We will continue to monitor, do some maintenance of the reeds, hedgerows etc. and hope for rain.
 If the storms of late August had come, as they did in other parts of East Anglia, then the pond would have probably been back to being nearly full.
 As reported last month the lack of water has given the RCC few options.
 Fortunately, most amphibians only spend about 25% of their lives in water and that’s usually in the breeding season

 The RCC have agreed an initial schedule of work with a new contractor and work will be starting in September.
 Please be aware and be mindful as the paths and firebreaks are being maintained.
 Work will start with the main fire breaks and the perimeter paths, before moving on to some of the paths that go through the gorse areas.
 There will be other jobs undertaken as we prioritise safety of all users.
 The management plan is now in draft format being actively discussed by the committee.

 The committee’s thanks go out to all of you that altered your schedules on 12th August to support the Golf Club’s R&A event.

 Please remain vigilant with regard to fires as there is still a high risk of an outbreak.
 We are waiting for a meeting with Suffolk Fire and Rescue but as you’ll appreciate, they are incredibly busy at the moment.